 Quilting on the Line was founded 28 years ago in January 1991.
 The guild’s name was decided upon because half of our members live in MD and half in PA, with meetings taking place within a mile of the state line.

 The first meetings were informal and were held at the Needle and Quill in Delta, PA.
 Later meetings were held at the Slate Ridge Church, Delta Senior Center and the Salem United Methodist Church in Delta, PA.
-During 2009, the guild voted to move our meetings to the Fawn United Methodist Church.
-Most recently, members voted to move to our current meeting place of Fawn Grove Church of the Nazarene in Pylesville, MD beginning in January, 2015.
+During 2009, the guild moved it’s meetings to the Fawn United Methodist Church.
+Beginning in January, 2015, the guild met at Fawn Grove Church of the Nazarene in Pylesville, MD.
+Most recently, guild members voted to move its meetings to the Norrisville Volunteer Fire Company beginning February, 2019.

 Quilting On the Line currently has an enrollment of more than 80 members.
 Our guild is a warm and welcoming, casual group of friendly quilters of all skill levels.
 Our programs may include a workshop, lecture by a guest speaker, game night or a sit and sew.